 Items submitted by graduate students and doctoral candidates to the collections under the Electronic Theses & Dissertations and DNP Program Projects communities are approved by the appropriate personnel representing the submitter’s academic organization.

-Items submitted to the collections under the communities of STTI and the Registry of Nursing Research Conferences Abstracts are submitted on behalf of the nursing organization that served as the conference organizer/sponsor, and the majority of the submissions are in abstract-only format.
+Items submitted to the collections under the communities of Sigma and the Registry of Nursing Research Conferences Abstracts are submitted on behalf of the nursing organization that served as the conference organizer/sponsor, and the majority of the submissions are in abstract-only format.
 Having already been vetted through the conference grant submission process, the abstracts/slide presentations are accepted into the Henderson Repository as a group submission and do not undergo further review.

 Individuals wishing to submit full-text papers based on their presentation abstract or slides are encouraged to pursue the submission process under the Independent Submissions Community.